graphql/graphql.github.io/site/graphql-js/Tutorial-BasicTypes.md

 To use a list type, surround the type in square brackets, so `[Int]` is a list of integers.

 Each of these types maps straightforwardly to JavaScript, so you can just return plain old JavaScript objects in APIs that return these types.
-Here's an example that shows how to some of these basic types:
+Here's an example that shows how to use some of these basic types:

 ```javascript
 var express = require('express');